zriyansh/signoz.io/docs/install/docker-standalone.md

 ## Prerequisites

 - A Linux or macOS machine.
+Microsoft Windows is not supported.
 - On macOS, you must manually install [Docker Engine](https://docs.docker.com/engine/install/) before you run the install script.
 The install script automatically installs Docker Engine on Linux.
 - A minimum of 2GB of memory must be allocated to Docker. <!-- Existing documentation is somehow unclear.
 Are there different memory requirements based on the operating system? -->
 - [Git client](https://desktop.github.com/)